Fevol/criticmarkup-parser/README.md

 - Remove the 3 characters at the beginning and end
 - If a Highlight and a Comment are directy next to each other (the respective end and start position are the same number), then it is a highlight with a comment.
 This only happens when there are one or more new lines in the highlight.
 Otherwise it will be one highlight which *may* have a comment associated with it.

+Note that the tests don't work.
+For testing I made a very basic Obsidian plugin.

 ## Instructions

 Things you'll need to do (see the [language support example](https://codemirror.net/6/examples/lang-package/) for a more detailed tutorial):